cockroachdb/docs/v20.2/show-queries.md

 ## Required privileges

-No [privileges](authorization.html#assign-privileges) are required to execute this statement.
-However, note that non-`admin` users see only their own currently active queries, whereas the `admin` users see all users' currently active queries.
+All users can see their own currently active queries.
+All users belonging to the `admin` role can view see all users' currently active queries.
+To view other non-admin users' queries, the non-admin user must have the [`VIEWACTIVITY`](create-user.html#create-a-user-that-can-see-and-cancel-non-admin-queries-and-sessions) parameter set.

 ## Synopsis